If you have not yet signed up for the ACE CPT certification, receive a big discount here.

 Exclusive PTP CPT Offers

-This is vital during the investigation stage and it means that when the personal trainer is listening to the client, they do so carefully, empathetically, and with an open mind.
-You aim to put yourself in the shoes of the client when they are talking to you.
+This is vital during the investigation stage and it means that when the personal trainer listens to the client, they do so carefully, empathetically, and with an open mind.
+You aim to put yourself in the client’s shoes when they are talking to you.

 Some trainers may believe that the more they say and tell the client, the better, but typically this focus will interfere with good communication and if you dominate the conversation, you may put the client out of the mood of having a coach.